shiva-acharya/shiva-acharya.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Shaoran Li, a fifth-year Ph.D. student at ECE Department, Virginia Tech supervised by [Prof. Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
-I belong to the [Complex Networks and Security Research (CNSR) Lab](https://www.cnsr.ictas.vt.edu/index.html).
+Hello, I'm Shaoran Li, thanks for checking my personal website.
+Currently I'm a Senior Software Engineer at NVIDIA Corp., working on 5G/next-G wireless networks.
 Feel free to contact me if you have any questions.

 About me
 ======
-I received the B.E. degree (Honors Program) from Southeast University, Nanjing, China, in 2014 and the M.S. degree from the Beijing University of Posts and  Telecommunications (BUPT), Beijing, China, in 2017.
-I am currently working toward my PhD degree at Virginia Tech, Blacksburg, VA, USA.
-My research interests are algorithm design and implementation for wireless networks.
+I received my Ph.D. degree from ECE Department, Virginia Tech under the supervision of [Prof. Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html) in 2022.
+My research interests are algorithm design and implementation for wireless networks, with a focus on network uncertainty.
+Check our group [Complex Networks and Security Research (CNSR) Lab](https://www.cnsr.ictas.vt.edu/index.html) for more exciting works.
+Before joining VT, I received the B.E. degree (Honors Program) from Southeast University, Nanjing, China, in 2014 and the M.S. degree from the Beijing University of Posts and  Telecommunications (BUPT), Beijing, China, in 2017.

 Highlights
 ======